-Animancer can be more efficient than other systems if used correctly, though the differences are small enough not to matter.
+Animancer can be more efficient than other systems if used correctly, though in most cases the differences are small enough not to matter either way.

 The following benchmarks compare the performance of several animation systems:

 - Mecanim: Unity's main animation system.

 - Simple Animation: another animation system made by Unity with the Playables API and available on GitHub.